rhelmer/tscc/README.md

 3. Created a compiler-verified `handle_message` function demonstrating **exhaustiveness**.
 4. Implemented `VerifiedOrigin` and `OriginPolicy` to formally verify an incoming web standard parameter (origin) before processing a message.

-That is an excellent idea for a "Further Reading" section to ground the project in existing academic and industry work.

-Here is a new section for your `README.md` that connects the project's goals (Formal Verification, Structured Reasoning, Rust) to relevant research.

----

 ## 4. Academic Context & Further Reading

 The goal of leveraging the compiler's strength for security is not new; it is an active area of research that aims to replace fragile runtime checks with compile-time guarantees.